juseg/bowdoin/articles/temperature/response-referee1.rst

       was it necessary to re-calibrate to the melting temperature?*

    To be honest it is unclear to us too why temperature data needed to be re-calibrated.
-After the initial calibration the instrument were sent by container ship to Greenland.
+After the initial calibrations, the instruments were sent by container ship to Greenland.
 We do not know under which conditions the thermistors were transported and can not exclude that the calibration has been affected by the transport.
 On the other hand the in-situ calibration in